eleKit/eleKit.github.io/content/authors/admin/_index.md

     summary: |
        Final grade: 110/110.
 My thesis involved the design and development of a serious game to support upper limbs rehabilitation for children with Epidermolysis Bullosa
  #      Courses included:
- #     - VIDEOGAME DESIGN AND PROGRAMMING, during this course I developed "The last drop" video game prototype downloadable at https://polimi-game-collective.itch.io/the-last-drop
+ #     - VIDEOGAME DESIGN AND PROGRAMMING, during this course I developed "The Last drop" video game prototype downloadable at https://polimi-game-collective.itch.io/the-last-drop
  #     - ARTIFICIAL INTELLIGENCE
  #     - KNOWLEDGE ENGINEERING
  #     - SOFTWARE ENGINEERING 2